Make sure you have a lot of space and nearby access to warm water and a garbage can.

 The mix ratio is 32:100 water:hydrostone by weight, which is a bit less than 1:2 by volume.
 We measured 1 plastic cupfull of hydrostone, measured it, then filled a cup to the appropriate weight with water, and marked that off with a Sharpie, and then marked off another line doubling the water for 2 cups worth of hydrostone.
 This allows us to easily get very accurate proportions without a scale.

 Water should be at 27 degrees C, or just a bit warm to the hand.

 Hydrostone's data sheet says it must be mechanically mixed, but we've had excellent results with just hand mixing with a wooden spoon, for example.
 That said, it should be mixed for a decent amount of time.
-3-4 minutes or so should be good.
+At least 3-4 minutes.
 You'll notice it start to get a bit creamier after a few minutes and this is a good indication that it's ready.
 The longer you mix, the faster it will set (much faster, actually.
 Mix time + set time is NOT constant when you increase the mix time).

 Goes hard in 15 minutes.
 Can demold in about 35 minutes!

 Face cast 1